Doing Business in Egypt - Cairo

 - Currency: Egyptian Pound

-- Uncertainty after the Arab Spring, so great caution when doing business
+- Uncertainty after the Arab Spring, so great caution when doing business is advised.

 - Almost six out of ten Egyptians are under twenty-five years.

 - Egyptians are enthusiastic, educated, forward-thinking and open to new opportunities.

 - Egypt offers comparatively well-qualified, adaptable to the needs of the time workers.